 - an injury or damage to the tissue underneath the tongue

-- hormonal changes, such as those during menstruation, pregnancy, or menopause
+- hormonal changes, such as those that take place during menstruation, pregnancy, or menopause

 - nutritional deficiencies, such as low iron, folate, and vitamin B12